jqphu/blog/_posts/2020-08-02-attention.md

 > myself out of bed, hop into the shower and jump straight onto the computer to start working.
 I
 > work for hours on end and before I know it, it is 6pm.
 I eat dinner whilst watching YouTube videos
 > and eventually hop into bed still watching my YouTube videos.
 Lying in bed I aimlessly look for
-> anything that catches my attentino until I can barely keep my eyes open.
+> anything that catches my attention until I can barely keep my eyes open.
 I fall asleep and repeat
 > the whole cycle again the next day.

 This type of day seems almost normal in the 21st century.
 We mindlessly go through the motions of